raistra/Twitter-Analytics-WorldCup2022/README.md

 A project analyzing social media data from Twitter related to the FIFA World Cup Final 2022 Qatar.

 ## Project Overview
-This is a final project for our Data Mining & Business Intelligence class.
-It was a teamwork effort.
-The scope of the methods used in this project includes the methods that have been discussed in lectures throughout the semester, such as: EDA-Preprocessing & Visualization, Clustering/Classification, Textmining and NLP-Topic Modelling, Sentiment Analysis, Social Network Analysis.
+This project analyzes social media data from Twitter related to the FIFA World Cup Final 2022.
+Using data collection and cleaning techniques, the project provides insights into trends and sentiments surrounding the event, through data analysis and visualization methods.
+The scope of the methods used in this project includes the methods that have been discussed in lectures throughout the semester, such as: EDA-Preprocessing & Visualization, Clustering/Classification, Textmining and NLP-Topic Modelling, Sentiment Analysis, Social Network Analysis..
+The results of the analysis can provide valuable information on public opinion and social media engagement with the World Cup Final.

 ## Data Collection
 The twitter data was collected using 'twint' module from python.
 We used "pildun" as the keyword and obtained 20,000 tweets